15. Unevaluated expressions (*)#

 ## while (i <= 10) i <- i * 2

 15.4.
-Inspecting function definitions and arguments thereto#
+Inspecting function definition and usage

-We know from the first part of this book that calling print on a function will reveal its source code.
+We know from the first part of this book that calling print on a function reveals its source code.
+But there is more.
+We can fetch its formal parameters in the form of a named list[6]:

 formals(test)